bafio/jdaviz_profiler/README.md

 The generated parameterized notebooks will be saved in the `<usecase path>/notebooks` directory.

-An example of how to structure a new `<usecase>`, and the `template.ipynb` and `params.json` files, is provided in this repository in `imviz_images`.
+An example of how to structure a new `<usecase>` (along with `template.ipynb` and `params.json` files) is provided in this repository in `imviz_images`.

 ### Notebook Profiling:

 Uses Selenium to launch and interact with JupyterLab, executing each notebook cell and recording performance metrics.
-Optionally, if a cell is tagged with `skip_profiling`, the performance metrics during the execution of that cell will not be collected.
+Optionally, if a cell is tagged with:
+- `skip_profiling`, the performance metrics during the execution of that cell will not be collected.
+- `wait_for_viz`, the profiler will wait after cell execution for Imviz to be stable (i.e. all images loaded and rendered) before proceeding to the next cell.
+This is useful for cells that load images into Imviz, ensuring accurate profiling of rendering times.

 ### Session Management: